Lois Weber: Universal

 In April 1915, Weber and Smalley left Bosworth when the founder left the company due to ill health.
 After being promised they could make feature-length films by Carl Laemmle, they returned to Universal Pictures.

 Weber's first movie for Universal was Scandal, in which both Weber and Smalley starred, that featured the consequences of gossip mongering.

 In 1916, Weber directed 10 feature-length films for release by Universal, nine of which she also wrote, and she also became Universal Studios' highest-paid director, earning $5,000 a week.
 She "enjoyed complete freedom in overseeing most stages of the film-making process – choice of stories and actors, writing of scripts (which she invariably did herself), as well as direction".

 Universal head Carl Laemmle, "who was known more for his frugality and cunning business sense than philanthropy", said of Weber: "I would trust Miss Weber with any sum of money that she needed to make any picture that she wanted to make.
 I would be sure that she would bring it back."
+Also in 1916, Weber became the first and only woman inducted into the Motion Picture Directors Association.

 In 1916, Weber explained her philosophy of directing films: "I'll never be convinced that the general public does not want serious entertainment rather than frivolous", and "A real director should be absolute.
 He (or she in this case) alone knows the effects he wants to produce, and he alone should have authority in the arrangement, cutting, titling or anything else that may seem necessary to do to the finished product.
 What other artist has his work interfered with by someone else?...
 We ought to realize that the work of a picture director, worthy of a name, is creative".